-Unfortunately, many spouses and family members do not have access to an employer-sponsored retirement plan, such as a 401(k) plan.
+Unfortunately, many veterans, spouses and family members do not have access to an employer-sponsored retirement plan, such as a 401(k) plan.
 Even if a spouse or family member's employer doesn’t offer a retirement plan, you can still save for their retirement, and get some tax benefits in the process, by putting money in an Individual Retirement Account (IRA).

 Saving at Work